Last updated: 14 December 2020

 - Accessing information stored on your device relating to your use of, and engagement with, websites and apps (e.g., Adobe Connect meetings) and crash reports;

-- Using automated systems to analyze your content using techniques such as machine learning in order to improve our services and the user experience (where your consent is required);
+- Analysing your content using techniques such as machine learning in order to improve our services and the user experience.

 - For legal reasons: